dustinpfister/node_cli_tools/roadmap.md

 ### nc-sspub

-* Serve Static PUBlic command.
+* (done) Serve Static PUBlic command.
 This just starts a simple static web server for the public folder.
-* can set the port number via -p option
+* (done) can set the port number via -p option
-* can set the folder location via -t option
+* (done) can set the folder location via -t option
-* using express.static for _public folder
+* (done) using express.static for _public folder

 ### nc-ssg